Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Results

 \subsection{X-ray analysis}

-X-ray analysis plays an important role in interpreting merging scenarios, especially in radio relic clusters.
+X-ray analysis plays an important role in interpreting merger scenarios, especially in radio relic clusters.
 To our knowledge, no in-depth analysis of the archival X-ray data on these specific clusters has been published.

-To measure average global temperatures of the systems, we extracted spectra from the point source masked MOS1, MOS2, and PN images within a circular region $\mytilde6\arcmin$ in diameter (yellow dashed circles in Figures \ref{fig:xray_macs} and \ref{fig:xray_ZWCL}).
+To measure average global temperatures of the systems, we extracted spectra from the point-source-masked MOS1, MOS2, and PN images within a circular region $\mytilde6\arcmin$ in diameter (yellow dashed circles in Figures \ref{fig:xray_macs} and \ref{fig:xray_ZWCL}).
+The net photon counts (net background) from MOS1, MOS2, and PN for MACS1752 are 4050, 3767, 8082 (85, 84, 136) and for ZWCL1856 are 1957, 1930, 6874 (57,54,122).
 The combined MOS and PN spectra were analyzed using $\tt{XSPEC}$ ($\tt{v12.10.1f}$) with the $\tt {APEC}$ plasma model and the $\tt {PHABS}$ photoelectric absorption model in the broad energy band (0.5-5~keV).
 We assumed a fixed abundance of $0.3~Z_{\odot}$ and fixed neutral hydrogen column densities of $3.2\times10^{20}~\mbox{cm}^{-2}$ and $9.9\times10^{20}~\mbox{cm}^{-2}$ for MACS1752 and ZWCL1856, respectively \citep{2016hipass}.
-We find the global temperatures of MACSJ1752 and ZWCL1856 to be $kT=5.9^{+1.0}_{-0.9}~\mbox{keV}$ and $kT=3.7^{+0.6}_{-0.5}~\mbox{keV}$.
+We find the global temperatures of MACS1752 and ZWCL1856 to be $kT=5.9^{+1.0}_{-0.9}~\mbox{keV}$ and $kT=3.7^{+0.6}_{-0.5}~\mbox{keV}$.
 The same method was used to determine temperatures for each subcluster within the apertures used for $M$/$L$ determination.
 These temperatures are presented in Table \ref{table:mass_estimations}.
 The temperature of ZWCL1856 S was unable to be constrained due to low source counts.